Obama Slush Fund: A Look Into The Beneficiaries

 An Obama slush fund has been financing liberal activist groups by the billions of dollars, according to Fox News.
-Congress has just concluded an investigation into this and it was found that $3 billion has been paid to groups, including the National Council of La Raza, the National Community Reinvestment Coalition and the National Urban League.
+Congress has just concluded an investigation into this and it was found that $3 billion has been paid to groups, including the National Council of La Raza, the National Community Reinvestment Coalition, and the National Urban League.
 These three organizations are just the ones that are known Obama slush fund recipients, so what do these activist organizations specifically stand for?

 National Council of La Raza

 The National Council of La Raza (NCLR) is a group focused on the overall well-being of the Latino population in America.
-According to the president and CEO of NCLR, Janet Murguía, the purpose of the organization is “to create opportunities and open the door to the American Dream for Latino and other families.”
+According to the president and CEO of NCLR, Janet Murguia, the purpose of the organization is “to create opportunities and open the door to the American Dream for Latino and other families.”

-As it turns out, La Raza, which means “The Race”, has a bit of a shady past.
+As it turns out, La Raza, which means “The Race,” has a bit of a shady past.
 This Obama slush fund beneficiary may be using the money to capitalize on illegal immigration efforts, sources indicate.

 According to Human Events, La Raza is pro-open borders and its members resent any and all U.S. immigration laws.
 They’re adept at utilizing federal funds and sneaking into matters of American politics.